 Clematis ‘Lunar Lass’

-Another tender New Zealand hybrid, this needs winter protection so is best grown in a conservatory or cold glasshouse.
+Another tender New Zealand hybrid, this winter flowering clematis needs winter protection so is best grown in a conservatory or cold glasshouse.
 It’s a compact, scrambling plant with stems 60cm long and bears strongly citrus-scented flowers from February to April.

 Clematis x cartmanii and associated hybrids were originally thought too tender to grow outdoors in Britain.
-In fact they will thrive in sheltered places that do not drop below -5°C during the winter, as long as they are protected from cold, drying winds.
+In fact winter flowering clematis will thrive in sheltered places that do not drop below -5°C during the winter, as long as they are protected from cold, drying winds.
 In colder areas, grow in pots in cool greenhouses or conservatories.

 Cold winds are also the enemy of Clematis armandii so choose a sheltered spot in sun or part-shade.

-In general clematis prefer moist conditions but C. cirrhosa must be kept dry, especially during the winter.
+In general winter flowering clematis prefer moist conditions but Clematis cirrhosa must be kept dry, especially during the winter.
 An ideal place to plant it is on a south or west-facing house wall where the eaves of the roof protect the soil from heavy downpours.

-C. armandii and C. cirrhosa are vigorous plants that need regular pruning to be kept under control.
+Clematis armandii and Clematis cirrhosa are vigorous plants that need regular pruning to be kept under control.

 - They flower on growth made the previous year, so wait until they have finished flowering before doing any pruning.